nnovative Art Project to Help Families Experiencing Homelessness

-Houses for Change is a fun, educational art project to raise awareness of homelessness and raise funds for Family Promise, the nation’s leading nonprofit helping families experiencing homelessness, or any other homeless shelter, food bank or charity.
+Houses for Change is a fun, educational art project to raise awareness of homelessness and raise funds for Family Promise, the nation’s leading nonprofit helping families experiencing homelessness.

 Using art supplies, children decorate pre-ordered house-shaped cardboard boxes to look like a house.
 Participants take their boxes home and in the following weeks fill them with change.
-On a selected date, families bring their filled boxes back to the organization that arranged the project for a communal donation to any homeless-related or other charity they select.
+On a selected date, families bring their filled boxes back to the organization that arranged the project for a communal donation to Family Promise.

 More than 50,000 kids have raised more than $500,000 for charities of their choice in the Houses for Change collection boxes they created.

 Provide crayons, markers, glitter, collage materials, scissors, glue sticks, and other arts and crafts materials to decorate the boxes.

 Houses for Change provides an opportunity to teach participants about homelessness and how the money they save in their boxes will help families experiencing homelessness.

 For all of the teaching and promotional materials below, click on the link for a printable pdf :

 The key to a successful Houses for Change project is to inform and engage participants and their parents.
 Include a letter to parents explaining the project, how the boxes are to be used, about Family Promise, and when the money saved will be collected.